}

 Rejection is part of life, but it doesn't have to define who we are.

-Avoid ruminating about rejection — Reliving the moment over and over reinforces the pain.
+Avoid ruminating about rejection— Reviving the moment repeatedly reinforces the pain.
 Whenever you notice this, redirect your attention to another activity.

-Recall past experiences — Think of times when the rejection seemed significant and, over time, you realized that it wasn't as important as it seemed.
+Remembering past experiences— Think of moments when the rejection seemed significant and, over time, you realized that it was not as important as it seemed.

-While many people feel sadness or frustration when dealing with rejection, those with RSD can experience emotional outbursts that severely affect their personal and professional lives.
+Although many people feel sadness or frustration when dealing with rejection, those with RSD can experience emotional outbursts that severely affect personal and professional life.

 • Is it a formal diagnosis?

-No. RSD is not in the DSM-5, but it is recognized by experts as common in people with ADHD.
+No. DSR is not in the DSM-5, but is recognized by experts as common in people with PHDA.

-• Does it only occur in people with ADHD?
+• Does it only occur in people with PHDA?

 No, although it is more common in individuals with high emotional sensitivity.